calculated-finance/calc-rs-osmosis/contracts/dca/README.md

 #### Validation

+- if an owner is provided, it must be a valid address
 - only a single asset can be provided in the message funds
 - the vault `swap_amount` must be less than or equal to the vault balance
 - the number of destinations provided must not exceed the limit set in config